St George's Basilica, Victoria: Side chapels

 The basilica has a total of 11 side chapels.
 Starting from the left side of the basilica when entering the main door one finds the chapel of St Paul with a baroque altar and a painting depicting St Paul and the Immaculate Conception by Stefano Erardi (1699).
 Next, is the side entrance chapel of St Alphonsus Maria de' Liguori which does not contain an altar though has an oval oil canvas depicting the saint by Maltese painter Ramiro Cali commissioned in 1925.
 Next, is the chapel of St Michael the Archangel who is depicted in a mosaic made in Rome in 1963 based on an older painting now located in the basilica museum.
 The next chapel contains a baroque altar designed by Francesco Zahra and produced between 1759 and 1761 by Giovanni Antonio Durante.
-The chapel is dedicated to the Holy Souls in purgatory and has a painting done by Mattia Preti.
+The chapel is dedicated to the Holy Souls in purgatory and has a painting done by Preti.
 The last chapel on the left is dedicated to Jesus and Mary.
 It contains a painting by Alession Erardi depicting Christ the Saviour and the Virgin with St Ignatius of Loyola and St Francis Xavier (1723).
 This chapel also contains a wooden statue of Jesus and Mary done by Sigismondo Dimech between 1802 and 1807.